44520-s19/wm-final-project-Sushma4548/README.md

 - Sentiment analysis.

 ## Visualizing data:
-- I would be using a 3D scatter plot to visualize my data.
+- I would be using a bar graph to visualize my data.